-The current members of the Compensation Committee are Jason Barr, Louis Gleckel and Warren Hirsch.
-Mr. Barr serves as Chairman of the Compensation Committee.
-The Board has determined that each of Messrs.
-Barr and Hirsch and Dr. Gleckel meets the independence requirements of the Nasdaq listing standards for compensation committee members.
+The current members of the Compensation Committee are Louis Gleckel and Warren Hirsch.
+Mr. Barr previously served as Chairman of the Compensation Committee during 2024.
+The Board has determined that each of Mr. Hirsch and Dr. Gleckel meets the independence requirements of the Nasdaq listing standards for compensation committee members.